Minor-Car-Mistake-LLC/UTTT-Engine/README.md

 - generate_moves
 - make_move

-#Definitions
+# Definitions and important info
-Game board refers to the entire game board with 9 groups and 9 spaces inside Group refers to one group inside a game board, can also be referred to as a board
+Game board refers to the entire game board with 9 groups and 9 spaces inside\
+Group refers to one group inside a game board, can also be referred to as a board\
+Old_move is set right after setting move, and is used to determine the group in which the next player can play in

 ## print_board(grid)
 This function prints a given game board